ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 1. The client requests a new access token T_NEW to the AS, as defined in {{sec-c-as-comm}}.
 In particular, when sending the access token request as defined in {{sec-c-as-token-endpoint}}, the client specifies:

-   * The current Group Identifier of the OSCORE group, as value of the 'context_id' parameter.
+   * The current Group Identifier of the OSCORE group, as the value of the 'context_id' parameter.

-   * The current Sender ID that it has in the OSCORE group, as value of the 'salt_input' parameter.
+   * The current Sender ID that it has in the OSCORE group, as the value of the 'salt_input' parameter.

-   * The new authentication credential that it uses in the OSCORE group, as inner confirmation value of the 'req_cnf' parameter.
+   * The new authentication credential that it uses in the OSCORE group, as the inner confirmation value of the 'req_cnf' parameter.

-   * The proof-of-possession (PoP) evidence corresponding to the public key of the new authentication credential, as value of the 'client_cred_verify' or 'client_cred_verify_mac' parameter.
+   * Optionally, the proof-of-possession (PoP) evidence corresponding to the public key of the new authentication credential, as the value of the 'client_cred_verify' or 'client_cred_verify_mac' parameter.

+     The possible omission of the PoP evidence is based on the same criteria that are defined in {{sec-c-as-token-endpoint}}.

-2. After receiving the access token response from the AS (see {{sec-as-c-token}}), the client performs the same exchanges with the RS as defined in {{sec-c-rs-comm}}.
+2. After receiving the access token response from the AS (see {{sec-as-c-token}}), the client performs with the RS the same exchanges that are defined in {{sec-c-rs-comm}}.

 When receiving the new access token T_NEW, the RS performs the same steps defined in {{sec-rs-c-created}}, with the following addition in case the new access token is successfully verified and stored: